 - C3.
 Date of Voiding Diary Day 1: Record the date as mm/dd/yyyy. - C3a.
 Day of the week: Record the day of the week that the patient circled at the top of Diary Day 1. - C3b.
 Number of accidents: Count the number of accidents recorded in the Accident column of the Diary for Day 1.
-Note: more than one accident may occur in any given hour. - C3c.
+Note: any report of an accident during the 3-day Diary renders the patient a Treatment Failure. - C3c.
 Voids during waking hours: Count the number of voids recorded in the Toilet column of the Diary for Day 1 during waking hours.
-Ascertain the waking hours by referring to the Awake Time and Bed Time recorded on the bottom of the page. - C3d.
+Ascertain the waking hours by referring to the Awake Time and Bed Time recorded on the bottom of the page.
+Emptying the bladder with a catheter should also be counted as a void. - C3d.
 Voids during bedtime hours: Count the number of voids recorded in the Toilet column of the Diary for Day 1 during bedtime hours.
 Ascertain the bedtime hours by referring to the Awake Time and Bed Time recorded on the bottom of the page.
+Emptying the bladder with a catheter should also be counted as a void.